battle5354/CozyFarmIsland/README.md

 Small cozy farm island prototype created for a technical game design test in Unity.

 ## Unity Version
-Unity 2022 LTS
+Unity 6000.0.69f1 (Unity 6)

 ## Overview
-This project is a small 3D farm island scene with a controllable character and a simple farming gameplay loop.
+This project is a stylized 3D farm island with a controllable character and a simple farming gameplay loop.

 Core loop:
 - Plant